 - Graft failure.

 - Graft rejection.

 - Urrets-Zavalia syndrome (iris ischaemia).

-- Presentation - patients who have undergone a keratoplasty and present with any of the symptoms outlined above should be assumed to have one of the above complications until assumed otherwise.
-Each has a slightly different presentation: these patients will be under close ophthalmological review in the first year at least.
-It is worth noting that corneal graft rejection most often occurs within the first two years following the procedure.
+- Presentation - patients who have undergone a keratoplasty and present with the symptoms outlined above should be assumed to have one of the above complications until assumed otherwise.
+Corneal graft rejection most often occurs within the first two years following the procedure.